-Below are a few case studies, from customers that have taken a refresher driving course with us.
+Below are a few case studies, from customers that have taken refresher & confidence driving courses with us.
 We have tried to outline the broad range of clients we work with, to help them become safer, more confident drivers.

 Mrs A, Surrey – A Promotion at Work & Motorway Fears: